-Career cluster icons on pages 10-40 are used with permission by the States' Career Clusters Initiative, 2008, (www.careerclusters.org).
+^{}Career cluster icons on pages 10-40 are used with permission.

 AGRICULTURE, FOOD, AND NATURAL RESOURCES AGRICULTURE, FOOD, AND NATURAL RESOURCES

 In the Agriculture, Food, and Natural Resources cluster, pictured above, students choose one of five pathways-Power, Structural, and Technical Systems; Environmental and Natural Resources Systems; Agribusiness Systems; Animal Systems; or Plant Systems.
 Specific content standards describe what students should know and be able to do at the end of each course.
 Middle and junior high school courses are offered in Grades 7 and 8.
 The foundation course, Agriscience, may be offered to all ninth- through twelfth-grade students, although students are encouraged to take this course before entering a specific pathway.